KiwiCo crates are art and science-based projects, delivered to you each month. They’re hands-on, screen-free, and created based on age.

 I’m not a big fan of paperback books, because they get destroyed a lot faster than hardcovers.
-We’re still going to enjoy the books we’ve gotten, but I’ve stopped adding the books to future subscriptions because it’s just worth it for my family.
+We’re still going to enjoy the books we’ve gotten, but I’ve stopped adding the books to future subscriptions because it’s just not worth it for my family.
 We prefer getting our books from the local library and Literati book boxes.

 What ages are KiwiCo crates good for?

 KiwiCo was originally developed for ages 5-8, but the product line expanded over time.
 Now, you can get something from KiwiCo for literally any age range (0-104).

 That said, my personal feeling is these hands-on activities are ideal for ages 2-10ish.
 After age 10, kids are so involved in other things, like sports or other recreational activities (and school); I don’t know if they’d be super pumped up about getting this kind of crate.